google/GoogleDataTransport/README.md

 ## To develop

-- Run `generate_project.sh` after installing the prereqs
+- Run `./GoogleDataTransport/generate_project.sh` after installing the prereqs

 ## When adding new logging endpoint